-The Writing Mentors program supports current undergrad First Nation, Metis and Inuit (FNMI) students in their academics, in particular their writing skills.
+The Writing Mentors program supports current undergraduate First Nation, Métis, and Inuit students in their academics, in particular their writing skills.
 Every student has resiliency and the drive to succeed — the Writing Mentors provide the guidance and positive reinforcement to encourage this success.

 Meet Our Mentors

 Hello, my name is Amanda Evans.
 I'm a Métis woman and a master’s student in the Department of Sociology.
 My father was a soldier in the Canadian Armed Forces so my family and I (mother, two sisters and brother) have lived across Canada.
 ‘Home-base’ though is the land between Edmonton and Cold Lake.

 I began school at Grant McEwan Community College in my mid-twenties where I studied design.
 After that I worked as an architectural technologist for a small company here in Edmonton.
 Two years later a combination of itchy feet and a curiosity to learn how people see their environment drove me to take a BA in sociology and community design at Dalhousie University in Halifax.
 During my undergrad I realized my ambition to go further in my studies despite the fear that no one in my family had ever gone to university.
 I’m now a second year grad student and currently contemplating doing a PhD.

 I’ve always loved writing, both academically and creatively, and always strive to be a better writer.
 The most valuable thing I’ve learned about writing is that it’s a process and it always turns out better when others are included in that process.

 Karen J Pheasant-Neganigwane